Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Spin-Adapted Unitary generated by

 where in the last step we used \cref{eq:wn_decomposition}, and the similarity transformations are defined as

-In principle, unitary transformations of fermionic operators cannot be expressed in a closed form, as they give rise to a non-terminating Hausdorff expansion.
-Nevertheless, we have recently shown that in special cases the commutator expansion can be re-summed to a closed form involving only the single and doubly nested commutators multiplied by trigonometric functions \cite{Evangelista.2025.10.1103/PhysRevA.111.042825}.
-The unitary transformations required for the Wei--Norman decompositions of spin-adapted unitaries involve more complicated fermionic operators than those we considered before, containing an anti-Hermitian component multiplied, at most, by a linear combination of two particle--hole-conjugate number-operator strings [see \cref{eq:Lie_basis} and Tables SI and SII in the \sm].
-Despite this complication, in Section SII of the {\sm} we demonstrate that these types of generators satisfy $E_j^3 = - E_j$ and $E_j [E_i,E_j]E_j = 0$.
+In general, unitary transformations of arbitrary fermionic operators cannot be expressed in a closed form, as they give rise to a non-terminating Hausdorff expansion.
+Nevertheless, we have recently shown that when both the generator and the operator to be transformed are single (anti-)Hermitian fermionic strings the commutator expansion can be re-summed to a closed form involving only the single and doubly nested commutators multiplied by trigonometric functions \cite{Evangelista.2025.10.1103/PhysRevA.111.042825}.
+However, the unitary transformations required for the Wei--Norman decomposition of $\exp(\theta A_{PP}^{QR})$ involve generators that contain an anti-Hermitian fermionic string multiplied, at most, by a linear combination of two particle--hole-conjugate number-operator strings [see \cref{eq:Lie_basis}].
+Despite this complication, in Section SIV of the {\sm} we demonstrate that these types of generators satisfy $E_j^3 = - E_j$ and $E_j [E_i,E_j]E_j = 0$.
 These are the necessary and sufficient conditions for the unitary transformation to be exactly expressed as \cite{Evangelista.2025.10.1103/PhysRevA.111.042825}

 Using \cref{eq:wn_fst}, we compute all pertinent similarity transformations appearing in \cref{eq:wn_derivative}.
-By equating the coefficients of the generators $E_i$ appearing on both sides of \cref{eq:wn_derivative}, we arrive at a system of coupled ordinary differential equations for the $\theta$-dependent parameters $\alpha_i$.
-The first two differential equations are trivial, namely,
+By equating the coefficients of the generators $E_i$ appearing on both sides of \cref{eq:wn_derivative}, we arrive at a system of coupled ODEs for the $\theta$-dependent parameters $\alpha_i$.
+Due to the structure of the Lie algebra (see Section SIII in the {\sm}), two equations immediately decouple, yielding

 and